Background pattern

 If you take more Zebinix than you should

-If you accidentally take more Zebinix than you should, you are at risk of having more seizures; or you may feel that your heartbeat is irregular or faster.
+If you accidentally take more Zebinix than you should, you are at risk of having more seizures; or you may feel that your heart is beating irregularly or faster.
 Contact your doctor or go immediately to a hospital if you experience any of these symptoms.
-Bring the medication packaging with you, so the doctor knows what you have taken.
+Take the medicine pack with you, so that the doctor knows what you have taken.

 If you forget to take Zebinix

-If you forget to take a tablet, take it as soon as you remember and continue as usual.
-Do not take a double dose to make up for the missed doses.
+If you forget to take a tablet, take it as soon as you remember and then continue as normal.
+Do not take a double dose to make up for a forgotten dose.

-Do not suddenly stop taking the tablets.
-If you do, you are at risk of having more seizures.
+Do not stop taking Zebinix suddenly.
+If you do, you may have more seizures.
 Your doctor will decide for how long you should take Zebinix.
-If your doctor decides to stop your treatment with Zebinix, you will usually be gradually reduced the dose.
-It is essential that you complete the treatment as instructed by your doctor; otherwise, your symptoms may worsen.
+If your doctor decides to stop your treatment with Zebinix, your dose will usually be reduced gradually.
+It is important that you complete the treatment as instructed by your doctor; otherwise, your symptoms may get worse.

-The following side effects can be very serious.
-If they occur, stop taking Zebinix and inform your doctor or go to the hospital immediately, as you may need urgent medical treatment:
+The following side effects may be serious.
+If they occur, stop taking Zebinix and tell a doctor or go to a hospital immediately, as you may need urgent medical treatment:

 • nausea or vomiting;